mikhailadvani/aws-sg-whitelist-my-ip/README.md

     - vpc_id: The id of the VPC of the security group
     - rules: The additional inbound rules to be added from the controller IP. cidr_ip needs to be "{{my_ip}}" which will be resolved dynamically as a pre-task
 - access: set/unset/reset.
 Whether your external IP needs to be added, removed or updated to the security groups mentioned in vars **Mandatory**: *yes*. **Default**: *none*
+- my_ip: Optional extra var to whitelist specified IP instead of querying external API myexternalip.com. **Default**: Auto-computed to the external IP of the controller machine

 Example Playbook